MichaelJ51/Stock-Prediction-Bot/README.md

 ## 🏆 Acknowledgments
 - Inspired by financial market analysis techniques.
 - Inspired by personal passion in investing and leveraging technology to create impactful solutions.
-- Projects were done in a design team as part of the Qmind organization.
 - Uses publicly available stock market data and news APIs.